What is human immunodeficiency virus (HIV)?

 HIV treatment can also be used to prevent transmitting the virus to others.
 This is known as treatment as prevention (TASP).
 Taking antiretroviral tablets consistently can lower the level of virus in the body so it cannot be detected with a blood test.
 This is called an undetectable viral load.
 If a person living with HIV has an undetectable viral load and they have been taking antiretroviral tablets consistently for six months and accessing regular monitoring, they cannot transmit HIV to others.
 This includes any sexual partner/s, injecting equipment sharing partner/s or their baby (if pregnant or breastfeeding).

 Where do I get treatment?

-Your doctor or nurse will give you the antiretroviral medications or a script which you can take to the pharmacy.
+You will need to see a registered GP or nurse practitioner to prescribe antiretroviral medications.
+These clinicians are called S100 prescribers.
+You can search for an S100 prescriber near you using this interactive map.
+You will be given a script which you can take to the pharmacy.
 You cannot buy medications to treat HIV over the counter without a script.

-It is recommended you see a health care professional experienced in HIV care for regular treatment, monitoring and review.
-This may be at specialist clinic, sexual health service or general practice.
+It is recommended you see an S100 prescriber for regular treatment, monitoring and review.
+This may be at a specialist clinic, Melbourne Sexual Health Centre or a general practice.